fimusial/chrome-pwr/README.md

 #### Miscellaneous features
 - **Maxscroll** - This one enables you to quickly traverse a page with lazily loaded content by forcing it to constantly scroll up or down as fast as possible.
-- **Page CSS** - The extension injects any user-provided CSS into a webpage each time it loads, applying the styles across the entire domain.
+- **Page CSS** - The extension injects any user-provided CSS file into a webpage each time it loads, applying the styles across the entire domain.
 This can be used to hide unwanted elements or to customize the website's design.
+While the webpage remains open after uploading a style sheet, PWRToy monitors the file for changes, making it easy to experiment with styles.
 - **Content Edit** - This feature provides a quick way to edit any text on a page without using the developer tools.
 Simply click the "Content Edit On" button, place your cursor at the desired text location and start typing.
 Essentially, it activates the `contenteditable` HTML attribute for the entire document body.

 ## Get it from Chrome Web Store